ArthurYdalgo/laravext/docs/before-you-start.md

 ## The Example Project(s) <!-- {docsify-ignore} -->

-Every code or file structure example in this documentation is derived from the [laravext examples available at GitHub](https://github.com/ArthurYdalgo/laravext/tree/main/examples), and it'll be either the [laravel-10-react](https://github.com/ArthurYdalgo/laravext/tree/main/examples/laravel-10-react) or [laravel-10-vue](https://github.com/ArthurYdalgo/laravext/tree/main/examples/laravel-10-vue).
+Some code or file structures in this documentation might be derived from the [laravext examples available at GitHub](https://github.com/ArthurYdalgo/laravext/tree/main/examples), and it'll be either the [laravel-10-react](https://github.com/ArthurYdalgo/laravext/tree/main/examples/laravel-10-react) or [laravel-10-vue](https://github.com/ArthurYdalgo/laravext/tree/main/examples/laravel-10-vue).
 It's a basic developer team manager, where teams have developers and projects, and these projects belong to companies (needless to say that this does not reflect how a real world application of this kind would be designed).
+Whenever it's the case, it'll be specified next to the example the file where it was taken from, along with a link for file itself in the repository.
+If for some reason no file name or link was provided, assume it's a one-off example for that part of the documentation.

 In order for you to have some basic comprehension of the project itself, here's the database structure: